QuadSpinner/GeoGlyph-Docs/docs/Getting-Started/Installation.md

 [!IMPORTANT]

 Sometimes Macros may be installed to *C:\Program Files (x86)\World Machine 2 Professional\Macros\*.
-If so, you will need to change it to the path above, or any other user-writable path that as no read/write restrictions.
+If so, you will need to change it to the path above, or any other user-writable path that has no read/write restrictions.
 To change the path, go to ```World Commands menu > Preferences > Paths``` in World Machine.

 [IMPORTANT!]

 ## Compatibility with GeoGlyph 1.0

-Please see [this link](6666) for information on how to use GeoGlyph 1.0 macros in GeoGlyph 2.0.
-Ideally, you should [uninstall GeoGlyph 1.4 from the GeoGlyph Manager](6666) before installing GeoGlyph 2.0.
+Please see [this link](https://quadspinner.uservoice.com/knowledgebase/articles/1105595-can-i-run-geoglyph-2-side-by-side-with-geoglyph-1) for information on how to use GeoGlyph 1.0 macros in GeoGlyph 2.0.
+Ideally, you should uninstall GeoGlyph 1.4 from the GeoGlyph Manager before installing GeoGlyph 2.0.